uber-go/guide/style.md

 Embedding should provide tangible benefit, like adding or augmenting functionality in a semantically-appropriate way.
 It should do this with zero adverse user-facing effects (see also: [Avoid Embedding Types in Public Structs]).

-Generally, mutexes should not be embedded unless they are an integral part of the embedding type's API.
+Exception: Mutexes should not be embedded, even on unexported types.
+See also: [Zero-value Mutexes are Valid].

   [Avoid Embedding Types in Public Structs]: #avoid-embedding-types-in-public-structs
+  [Zero-value Mutexes are Valid]: #zero-value-mutexes-are-valid

 Embedding **should not**: